idvorkin/idvorkin.github.io/_td/irl.md

 When I crossed 40 I went from easily running 4 miles hard and 20 mile bike rides to have my calfs lock up after 20 minutes of biking.
 I've tried various calf things here's my current list:

-- [Calf rocker](https://www.amazon.com/dp/B001HTFZZ8/ref=emc_b_5_t) I have the single and double, best, simple stretch
+- Calf rocker - I have the single and double, best, simple stretch
-- [Neoprene Calf Sleeves](https://www.amazon.com/Support-Brace-Adjustable-Splint-Compression/dp/B074734XJY/) I've tried socks but they are a pain to get on, and not adjustable.
+- Neoprene Calf Sleeves - I've tried socks but they are a pain to get on, and not adjustable.
 These things wrap on, keep you warm, and are wonderful.
 Highly recommend.

+{%include amazon.html asin="B001HTFZZ8;B074734XJY" %}

 ### Knee Health